Marc Gicquel: Tennis career

 Gicquel turned pro in 1999.
 He made his ATP Tour singles debut at the 2002 Open 13 tournament on hard courts in Marseilles, France.
 He was granted direct entry into the qualifying draw, which saw him defeat Johan Rousseaux 6–4, 6–4 and Cristiano Caratti 6–2, 7–6(10–8) in the first two rounds prior to being defeated in the third and final round by Renzo Furlan 3–6, 3–6.
 He would however be gifted a lucky loser entry when sixth seeded Roger Federer withdrew from the tournament.
-He faced wild card compatriot Nicolas Mahut in the first round and bettered him by a score of 6–4, 6–3 before falling to another Frenchman and eventual runner-up Nicolas Escude 1–6, 6–7(3–7).
+He faced wild card compatriot Nicolas Mahut in the first round and bettered him by a score of 6–4, 6–3 before falling to another Frenchman and eventual runner-up Nicolas Escudé 1–6, 6–7(3–7).

 Gicquel made his ATP Tour doubles main draw debut when he received a wild card entry into the 2005 French Open alongside compatriot Nicolas Devilder.
-They would optimize the opportunity they were given and defeated first round opponents Jordan Kerr and Sebastian Prieto 4–6, 7–5.
-11–9 prior to bowing out with a second round loss to sixth seeds Leander Paes and Nenad Zimonjic 1–6, 3–6.
+They would optimize the opportunity they were given and defeated first round opponents Jordan Kerr and Sebastián Prieto 4–6, 7–5.
+11–9 prior to bowing out with a second round loss to sixth seeds Leander Paes and Nenad Zimonjić 1–6, 3–6.
 He would also be given a wild card entry into the mixed doubles draw alongside Sandrine Testud, and they won their first two matches including a second round upset of the number 3 seeded Zimbabwean siblings Cara Black and Wayne Black 6–3, 2–6.
 6–3 before falling in the quarterfinals to Paul Hanley and Samantha Stosur 4–6, 1–6.